Skip to content

 • getProvider -- Returns the currently active provider (useful for testing).

-• resetProvider -- Reverts to the default pino-based provider.
+• resetProvider -- Reverts to the default console-based provider.
 Intended for test teardown.

 ProviderDescription